/ EN

 Grave of Lord Tsunachika (Third Lord)

-Lord Tsunachika succeeded to the domain at the young age of 17 and worked toward stabilizing governance.
+Lord Tsunachika inherited the family headship at the age of 17 and dedicated himself to stabilizing the domain's administration.

 He passed away in 1709 at the age of 51.